 TO SOAK BEANS OR NOT

-A recipe for Baked Cassoulet Beans with Summer Squash and Corn follows the story below.
+A recipe for Baked Cassoulet Beans with Summer Squash and Corn follows the story on beans below.

 Cappucino Purple (background) and Hopi Beans (in hand) from southwestern Colorado.